efim-a-efim/efim-a-efim.github.io/_posts/scripts/2017-04-15-bash-tricks.md

 * `OPTIONS` associative array where indexes are option names and values are their values supplied
 * If option had no value supplied, it's treated as boolean and set to string `true`.
 * All arguments that are not handled, are in `$@`.

+I'd recommend to use first algorithm because it strictly defines arguments and options.